TEAM-IMT/zombies-spread-dynamics/README.md

 ```
 * **Note:** For complex networks with more than 400 total nodes, these simulations can be computationally expensive.
 It is recommended to update the graph every few iterations.

 For more information, use the *help* command to view the library documentation.
+Moreover, you can see the results obtained in the project in the [final report](docs/report.pdf).

 <!-- ROADMAP -->
 ## Roadmap